TfeTextView Class

 return GTK_WIDGET (g_object_new (TFE_TYPE_TEXT_VIEW, "wrap-mode", GTK_WRAP_WORD_CHAR, NULL));

-• 3: g_return_val_if_fail is described in GLib API Reference – g_return_val_if_fail.
+g_return_val_if_failis described in GLib API Reference – g_return_val_if_fail.
 And also GLib API Reference – Message Logging.
-It tests whether the argument file is a pointer to GFile.
+It tests whether the argumentfileis a pointer to GFile.
 If it’s true, the program goes on to the next line.
 If it’s false, it returns NULL (the second argument) immediately.
 And at the same time it logs out the error message (usually the log is outputted to stderr or stdout).
 This function is used to check the programmer’s error.
 If an error occurs, the solution is usually to change the (caller) program and fix the bug.
 You need to distinguish programmer’s errors and runtime errors.
-You shouldn’t use this function to find runtime errors.
+You shouldn’t use this function to find runtime errors. - 10-11: Reads the file.
+If an error occurs, NULL is returned.

-• 13: Calls the function tfe_text_view_new.
-The function creates TfeTextView instance and returns the pointer to the instance.
+tfe_text_view_new.
+The function creates TfeTextView instance and returns the pointer to the instance. - 14: Gets the pointer to the GtkTextBuffer instance

-• 15: Assigns the contents read from the file to tb.
+tv.
+The pointer is assigned totb - 15: Assigns the contents read from the file to

-• 19: Returns tv, which is a pointer to the newly created TfeTextView instance.
+tv, which is a pointer to the newly created TfeTextView instance.
 If an error happens, NULL is returned.

-Save and saveas functions
+Save and Saveas Functions

 Save and saveas functions write the contents in the GtkTextBuffer to a file.

-void tfe_text_view_save (TfeTextView *tv)
+void tfe_text_view_save (TfeTextView *tv)The function tfe_text_view_save writes the

-save_file function
+save_file Function

 static gboolean